awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 ## Application Load Balancers and AWS WAF<a name="load-balancer-waf"></a>

 You can use AWS WAF with your Application Load Balancer to allow or block requests based on the rules in a web access control list \(web ACL\)\.
 For more information, see [Working with Web ACLs](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl-working-with.html) in the *AWS WAF Developer Guide*\.

+To check whether your load balancer integrates with AWS WAF, select your load balancer in the AWS Management Console and choose the **Integrated services** tab\.